gtrofimov/docker-compose/README.md

     + fixed a typo in the docker compose file for 'host.docker.internal'
     + smaller tomcat jre flavor for CAM dockerfile.
 - 5/17/23
-    + Upgrade ctp/soairt from 2022.2.1 to 2023.1
+    + Upgrade ctp/soavirt from 2022.2.1 to 2023.1
     + update PSTSec to use PSTSecConfig.xml
     + Convert volume mount to bind mounts
-    + Re-upload snapshots for some reason to fix Snadbox flow
+    + Re-upload snapshots for some reason to fix Sandbox flow
 - 3/23/23
     + Add CAM on port 6080
 - 2/15/23
     + remove parabank volume
-    + add parabank/init.sh and demoa-pp/init.sh
+    + add parabank/init.sh and demo-app/init.sh
 - 1/25/23
     + CTP/SOAVirt 2022.2 -> 2022.2.1
     + Fix "Validte Demo VM Job"